DuckyBlender/sussy_ducky_bot/README.md

 ## Todo

 - [ ] MarkdownV2 support
-- [ ] Refactor bot so it's more modular and more readable (this code is terrible)
+- [ ] Refactor bot so it's more modular and more readable (this code is terrible).
+Maybe even make it serverless?

 ## Prerequisites